HCL-TECH-SOFTWARE/digital-experience/docs/get_started/product_overview/Accessibility_features.md

 -	Supports customization of display attributes such as color, contrast, and font size.

--	Communicate all information independently of color.
+-	Allows to communicate all information independently of color.

 -	Supports the attachment of alternative input and output devices.